ncasteln/42-so_long/README.md

 ## Subject
 In this project I had to create a simple top-down view videogame, using C as programming language, and the [MLX42 Codam](https://github.com/codam-coding-college/MLX42.git) library.
+For more info about the requirements, take a look at the [subject](en.subject.pdf) contained in this repo.

 ## Brief explanation
 The project covers the following topics: